Michele Pazienza: Napoli

 During the 2008 winter transfer window, Pazienza was purchased by Napoli in a 3 1/2-year contract for a transfer fee of €4.25 million.
-In total, he made 106 appearances for the club, scoring 4 goals.
+In total, he made 106 appearances for the club, scoring four goals.

 Juventus

 On 9 June 2011, Pazienza signed a three-year contract with Juventus on a free transfer.
 After only making eight appearances under Antonio Conte, he moved on loan from Juventus back to Udinese on 31 January 2012, where he played the remainder of the season, making 15 appearances and scoring a goal, for a total of 23 Serie A appearances that season.

 Bologna

 On 30 August 2012, Pazienza was purchased by Bologna for €300,000 on a three-year contract, worth €1,081,615 in the first season and €1,261,569 in the second and the third season respectively in gross.
-The transfer also cost Bologna an additional €366,000 as other fee.
-Pazienza was ranked joint-4th as the highest earner of Bologna player in 2012–13 season.
+The transfer also cost Bologna an additional €366,000 as other fees.
+Pazienza was ranked joint-4th as the highest earner from the Bologna squad in the 2012–13 season.

 Pazienza made 37 league appearances for Bologna in the first two seasons.
-However, he did not play any game in his last year of contract in 2014–15 season, which the club was relegated to Serie B.
+However, he did not play any game in his last year of contract in 2014–15 season, when the club was relegated to Serie B.